Universality of empirical risk minimization: Proofs

 \end{lemma}

-This polynomial approximation lemma is crucial in that, via~\eqref{eq:upper_bound_on_derivative}, it allows us to control the derivative in terms of a low-dimensional projection of the interpolating feature vectors.
+This polynomial is achieved by the power series approximation of $x\mapsto 1/x$, however, the essential aspect of this approximation is that the degree and coefficients of the polynomial are independent of the dimension $n$ so that this approximation holds uniformly, and the term in~\eqref{eq:suff_cond_for_prop_softmax_2} can be approximated in terms of a low-dimensional projection of the interpolating feature vectors.
 In turn, the term involving these projections is easier to control.
-Indeed, letting $P(s) = \sum_{j=0}^M b_js^j$ for degree $M\in\Z_{>0}$ and coefficients $\{b_j\}_{j\le [M]}$ as in the lemma, we can rewrite
+Indeed, fixing $\delta>0$ and letting $P(s) = \sum_{j=0}^M b_js^j$ for degree $M\in\Z_{>0}$ and coefficients $\{b_j\}_{j\le [M]}$ as in the lemma, we obtain the bound on~\eqref{eq:suff_cond_for_prop_softmax_2}